aws/aws-sam-cli-app-templates/nodejs14.x-image/cookiecutter-aws-sam-hello-nodejs-lambda-image/{{cookiecutter.project_name}}/README.md

 ```

 The SAM CLI builds a docker image from a Dockerfile and then installs dependencies defined in `hello-world/package.json` inside the docker image.
 The processed template file is saved in the `.aws-sam/build` folder.
+* **Note**: The Dockerfile included in this sample application uses `npm install` by default.
+If you are building your code for production, you can modify it to use `npm ci` instead.

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.